strimzi/proposals/056-zk-kraft-migration.md

 ## Compatibility

 This proposal is not going to break any backward compatibility.
-The described procedure is new and doesn't change the Strimzi Cluster Operator behavior when the `strimzi.io/kraft-migration` annotations are not used.
+The described procedure is new and doesn't change the Strimzi Cluster Operator behavior when the `strimzi.io/run-kraft-migration` and `strimzi.io/kraft-migration` annotations are not used.

 ## Rejected alternatives